-An object type identifies a business object by means of specific index data which can be used to find and identify folders and documents.
-Index data describes the properties of a business object.
+An object type identifies a business object by means of specific metadata which can be used to find and identify folders and documents.
+Metadata describes the properties of a business object.
 For example, an invoice document is defined by its invoice date, invoice number, and vendor/customer.
-Specifications can be made for the index data by setting up catalogs for indexing, for example.
+Specifications can be made for the metadata by setting up catalogs for indexing, for example.
 Catalogs are lists with object-specific entries.
-Document files can be assigned to documents, in addition to index data.
+Document files can be assigned to documents, in addition to metadata.

 Object Types and Groups

 Object types can be grouped together to create a better overview (e.g., specialist applications).
 For example, an object type group consists of a folder type and any document type.
 Default settings can be specified for document types, for example, the number of documents of one type that can be created.